aws-samples/aws-fargate-log-aggregator-with-fluentd/README.md

 ### Building the Fluentd Docker image

-First, customize the Fluentd configuration file in `src`.
+First, customize the Fluentd configuration file in [src](src).
 Then, build it into the docker image:

 ```
 docker build -t fluentd-aggregator src